Basing yourself at La Martinière gives you the opportunity to visit many places within the area.

 LE CENTRAL - DOMFRONT: Cafe/Tabac on the road through town towards Bagnoles.
 Chinese family run, who are very friendly and it has a good atmosphere with a young crowd inside and on the pavement terrace.
 Snacks available ( Chinese noodles/nems etc. ) Open all week accept Tuesday.
 Prices - €/€€ 15 minutes drive 0233 386559

-The map below shows the D-Day landing beaches, the Bridge Head established then the Break Out to push the Germans back over the River Seine.
+The map from 1944 (below - Suggested Places to Visit) shows the D-Day landing beaches, the Beach Head established then the Break Out to push the Germans back over the River Seine.
 D-Day was on the 6th June 1944 and the Battle for Normandy ended 30th August 1944.
 With eventually the war in Europe ending 8th May 1945.

 The Battle for Normandy casualties were very high from D-Day and over the 3 month battle period.